agoravoting/election-orchestra-puppet/README.md

 ## Reset a tally

 Sometimes there's some kind of problem with a tally, and you need to launch it again.
-In that case, you need to reset it frist.
-You can either list the tallied election starting with the last one:
+In that case, you need to reset it first.
+You can either list the tallied election, ordered by "last tallied is first listed":

     $ sudo reset-tally